Spectral gap properties for linear random walks and Pareto's asymptotics for affine stochastic recursions: Laws of large numbers and spectral gaps

-4mm \underline{ \textbf{4) Lyapunov exponents and spectral gaps.}} 3mm We begin with a more general situation than above.
+We begin with a more general situation than above.
 As special cases, it contains the Markov chains on $\mathbb P^{d-1}$ considered in section 2.
-In particular simplicity of the dominant Lyapunov exponent, given by Theorem 3.17 below, will be a simple consequence of their special properties and of the general Proposition 3.11 below.
-For $s=0$, this result was shown in \cite{29} under condition i-p.
-For the use of the Zariski closure as a tool to show condition i-p see \cite{23}, \cite{45}.
-We give corresponding notations.
+In particular, simplicity of the dominant Lyapunov exponent given by Theorem 3.17 below will be a simple consequence of their special properties and of the general Proposition 3.11 below.
+For $s=0$, this result was shown in \cite{28} under condition i-p.
+For the use of the Zariski closure as a tool to show condition i-p see \cite{22}, \cite{45}.
+We give corresponding notation.